(one synonym: Pegella ichorina Butler, 1884)

 (Photo: courtesy of Graeme Cocks, Townsville, Queensland)

-It occurs over south-east Asia, including
+The species occurs over south-east Asia, including

 and the north-east coast of Australia, including